Rhino poaching in Africa has reached crisis point, and across the globe, rhino habitats are shrinking.

 Where there is limited or no law enforcement, rhinos have little on the ground protection, opening doors to poaching and corruption.
 Wildlife crime is arguable taken less seriously than other international crimes such as drug smuggling and human trafficking.
 The deterrents are low and the integrity of law enforcement is consistently failing.

-We have a number of projects focused on the conservation and protection of both white and black rhino.
-They rely on volunteer involvement to facilitate the work they do and keep operating successfully.
+We have a number of projects focused on black and white rhino conservation.
+They rely on volunteer involvement to facilitate their work and keep operating successfully.

 Rhino & Elephant Conservation, Zimbabwe